| DEVELOPMENT

 property value.
 MAS will also expect banks to apply rigorous internal credit

 evaluation criteria before extending high LTV loans.
+In some countries, mortgage insurance is available

 to insure lenders against the risks of high LTV loans.
 MAS is prepared